memc-rs/memc-rs/CONTRIBUTING.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for memcrs?
+1. Does this change make sense for Memcrs?
-2. Does this change make memcrs better, even if only incrementally?
+2. Does this change make Memcrs better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending to?
 4. Is the commit message readable and correct?
 If it contains a breaking change is it clear enough?